nabil-boag/angular-multimocks/README.md

 ## Generating Mocks

-Angular Multimocks privides `Grunt` and `Gulp` tasks that will compile resources into an AngularJS module definition.
+Angular Multimocks provides `Grunt` and `Gulp` tasks that will compile resources into an AngularJS module definition.
 Adding these tasks to your build process will help to generate mocks after making changes.